 Assess: Tap into who you are.
 Assess your interests, values and skills.
 We encourage you to start Pathways as early as the first semester of your first year at HWS.

-Explore: Network and research careers.
+Explore: Research careers.
 Get involved on campus and within the community.
 Develop a gap analysis on your potential career fields.
+Participate in a shadow experience.

 Experience: Develop your action plan; what are you excited about pursuing?
 Try an internship.
 Build confidence, your resume and your portfolio.

-Connect: Step forward, put your action plan into motion and accomplish your goals through a job search or graduate school applications.
+Connect: Step forward, put your action plan into motion and accomplish your goals.
+Network with professionals within your field of interest.
+Conduct informational interviews.

 300 Pulteney Street